-If I asked you what a hamper was, you'd probably say something along the lines of "a large woven or wicker basket filled with an assortment of goodies" and you'd be right, kinda.
+If we asked you what a hamper was, you'd probably say something along the lines of "a large woven or wicker basket filled with an assortment of goodies" and you'd be right, kinda.
 In reality, a hamper is simply “a collection of food and drink items, usually presented as gifts and sometimes include a hamper basket”.
-In an earlier post, we discussed the history of the hamper, however, I feel the term is still confused and I’d like it to put that confusion to rest in this blog.
+In an earlier post, we discussed the history of the hamper, however, we feel the term is often still confused.
 There is often confusion with the term “hamper” due to colloquial differences between different regions and countries.
 For example, in North America the term is used to describe a basket to store fresh laundry.
 What we (in the UK) refer to as a hamper, American people would call a “gift basket”.
 As a company who send hampers to the UK and distribute hampers worldwide, you can see how these subtle distinctions in meaning can be difficult for us.
 After all, we don’t want somebody in North America who’s expecting a laundry basket to receive a luxury wine and cheese gourmet hamper (do we?).

 What’s included in a hamper?In terms of contents of hampers, there isn’t really a written set of rules dictating what can and can’t be included in a hamper, however some combinations are obviously more popular than others.
 Here is a list of the most popular types of hamper (based on hamper.com’s sales over the last 3 years):